edionay/tase/README.md

 ## Tase Features

+- Table of users containing
+  - First name
+  - Last name
+  - Phone number
+  - Email
+  - Primary group
+  - Hours studied
+- Search box
   - Search for a user by email
   - Search for a user by primary group
-- Sort user by hours studied
+- Sort users by hours studied

 ## How to Use Locally